edthorman/mirantis/docs/networking-considerations.md

 # Networking considerations

 Most first-time Launchpad users will likely install Launchpad on a local laptop or VM, and wish to deploy Docker Enterprise onto VMs running on a public or private cloud that supports 'security groups' for IP access control.
 This makes it fairly simple to configure networking in a way that provides adequate security and convenient access to the cluster for evaluation and experimentation.
-See [networking considerations](networking-considerations.md) for recommended evaluation setup.

 The simplest way to configure networking for a small, temporary evaluation cluster is to: